r-crosswords/aotw/exolve-README.md

 letters in the current light also cross other fully filled lights), only then will these remaining letters get cleared.

+A long click on either of "Check this" or "Reveal this" will toggle the text "this" to "cell," and the checking/revealing will then only happen on the current cell (as opposed to the whole light), for that particular activation of the button.
+Caveat: this does not seem to work on phones and tablets (only tested on Android devices though).

 Exolve supports diagramless puzzles, where the blocked squares are not identified and the solver has to figure out their locations.
 In fact, exolve supports *partially* diagramless puzzless, where only some squares or some